Occupational Therapy - MS

 Additional Department Requirements:

-Prerequisite Course Verification Form (required): The program requires that all applicants complete the OT Prerequisite Course Verification Form (be sure to view and fill out the form with the actual Adobe Reader software and not your web browser PDF viewer).
+Prerequisite Course Verification Form (required): The program requires that all applicants print and complete the OT Prerequisite Course Verification Form.
 All prerequisites must be completed at the time of application.
 Please email the form to the UNH Graduate School.
 If you have questions about using the form, please contact the OT program.
 Current and recently graduated UNH B.S. in Occupational Therapy students do not have to submit the prerequisite verification form.

 Professional Master’s Degree Track (e.g., those without a B.S. in Occupational Science): Please note that this is a highly competitive program with a very limited number of openings available.